techtanzeel/collado-io/src/pages/markdown/iomando-pivot/index.md

 Then we saw an opportunity:

-*..there were a lot of empty spaces in those areas, but they could not be accessed because of the static nature of access control systems.*
+*...there were a lot of empty spaces in those areas, but they could not be accessed because of the static nature of access control systems.*

 And here's our solution: